 Read, write, and compare decimals to the thousandths place, using the symbols > (greater than), and < (less than).
 For example:

-Connect the work with decimals that your child is doing in class to the real world by encouraging her to shop for bargains.
-Have her divide the cost of bulk-packaged items by the number of single items to find the cost per item.
+Connect the work with decimals that your child is doing in class to the real world by encouraging them to shop for bargains.
+Have them divide the cost of bulk-packaged items by the number of single items to find the cost per item.
 So how much are you paying per roll of paper towel or per can of soda when you buy in bulk?
-Or ask her to calculate how much of a savings you’ll make per item with sale prices offering volume discounts.
+Or ask your child to calculate how much of a savings you’ll make per item with sale prices offering volume discounts.

 Understand what an exponent is.
 For example, the ‘2’ in 102 indicates how many times to multiply the number by itself.
 102 can be read as “10 to the second power” or “10 to the power of 2” or “10 squared,” and means 10 x 10, or 100.
 103 (or “10 to the third power” or “10 cubed”) means 10 x 10 x 10, or 1,000.